 Present Day Scenario

-In spite of the declining trend in manufacturing this fabric, there are close to 2500 families in various districts of Kota who are still practicing and keeping this skill alive.
-Even though there are some who appreciate the value and hard work that goes into this type of weaving, there has not been a great demand for it either.
+Despite the declining trend in manufacturing this fabric, there are close to 2500 families in various districts of Kota who are still practicing and keeping this skill alive.
+Even though some appreciate the value and hard work that goes into this type of weaving, there has not been a great demand for it either.

 It is not difficult to maintain this fabric since it is mostly made up of cotton.
 Normal hand wash would be fine.